The Driving Test Changes on December 4th 2017

 When does the new driving test come in

-The changes have been undergoing tests involving over 4500 learners in 32 different areas.The DVSA have announced on their website drivingtestchanges that the new driving test will commence on 4th December 2017, so if you have been training for the old test, then for a set period you will be given the option of either test.
+The changes have been undergoing tests involving over 4500 learners in 32 different areas.The DVSA have announced on their website drivingtestchanges that the new driving test will commence on 4th December 2017, so you now need to ensure that you are prepared for the new driving test.

 These changes are the biggest overhaul of the driving test since the theory test was introduced back in 1996.